SneakyPeet/EasyEventSourcing/ReadMe.md

 ###CommandHandlers
 CommandHandlers can be seen as the Application Services of the domain.
 Their main purpose is orchestration.
 Based on the Command, they will get the current state from the Repository, trigger the relevant domain logic (via an aggregate), and push the resulting state back to the Repository for Persistence.
 CommandHandlers all inherit from `ICommandHandler<TCommand>`.

-###EventStreams (Aggregates and Sagas)
+###EventStreams (Aggregates and Process Managers)
-The bulk of the domain logic is implemented using Aggregates and Sagas.
+The bulk of the domain logic is implemented using Aggregates and Process Managers.
 The simplest way to describe the difference is

 * Aggregates generate Events from Commands.
 Mainly used to implement logic inside a bounded context.
-* Sagas generate Commands from Events (Can be seen as a kind of "transaction" spanning Bounded Contexts).
+* Process Managers generate Commands from Events (Can be seen as a kind of "transaction" spanning Bounded Contexts).

-Both aggregates and sagas inherit from the abstract **EventStream** class.
+Both aggregates and process managers inherit from the abstract **EventStream** class.
 The EventStream implementation is responsible for building state and keeping track of changes to this state in the form of newly created events.

 Here is how the aggregate manages state.